KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 cpg.dependency.toJson |> "/tmp/dependencies.json"
 ```

-dumps dependency information into the file `/tmp/dependencies.json` in
+dumps complete dependency information into the file "/tmp/dependencies.json" is
 JSON format.
-Fields of the CPG are queried using regular
+Fields of the CPG can be queried using regular
 expressions.
 For example, to determine whether an application uses the
 servlet api, a quick query is